scottishgovernment/resources.mygov.scot/content-standards/digital-first-service-standard.md

 Your recommendations will also include the standards and principles you are aiming to meet and how you’ll do it.
 This should be shared and agreed with the delivery team before going into alpha.

 Generally you won’t be expected to show any content unless you think it’s necessary for the discovery phase.
-For example, if you are working with policy teams on the design of a service, you might want to test the accessibility of certain language (link to readability guidance).
+For example, if you are working with policy teams on the design of a service, you might want to test the accessibility of certain language (see [readability](/content-standards/content-delivery/creating-content/readability/) guidance).

 ### Alpha